GraemeMalcolm/mslearn-copilot/Instructions/Labs/01-copilot-studio.md

     ![Screenshot of the authoring canvas for the Fallback topic in Copilot Studio](./Images/fallback-topic.png)

     The *Fallback* topic is triggered when the user enters a phrase for which the intent is unknown (there's no topic with a trigger that understands what the user is asking).
-This topic has a more comlex flow than the *Greeting* topic: It starts by checking a condition to see if the fallback count (the number of times the user has attempted to ask the question) is less than 3, and if so it reponds with the message *I'm sorry.
+This topic has a more complex flow than the *Greeting* topic: It starts by checking a condition to see if the fallback count (the number of times the user has attempted to ask the question) is less than 3, and if so it reponds with the message *I'm sorry.
 I'm not sure how to help with that.
 Can you try rephrasing?* (which you may remember as the reponse when you asked how to use Copilot Studio).
 If the intent is still not understood on the third attempt, the topic redirects the conversation flow to the *Escalate* topic, which can be used to enable the user to speak to a human operator.

 1. Return to the **Topics** page.
 Then in the **+ Create** menu, select **Topic** > **Create from description with copilot**.
 1. In the **Create a description with copilot** dialog box, name the new topic `Ask About Copilot Studio` and enter the following text to tell copilot what the topic should do: